LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 ``Registry::Pack`` (see below for the table of backend specifiers).
 For example, ``logtalk @>= 3.36.0``.

-When a pack also depends on an operating-system version (e.g. a pack containing shared libraries with executable code), the ``os(Name,Machine)`` compound term can also be used in place of ``Registry::Pack``.
+When a pack also depends on an operating-system version (e.g., a pack containing shared libraries with executable code), the ``os(Name,Machine)`` compound term can also be used in place of ``Registry::Pack``.
 For example, ``os('Darwin',x86_64) @>= '23.0.0'``.